ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Lightmodel>Light model: Changes the lighting mode (temporary or permanent).
 Game.Lightmodel>List Disaster: Overrides List Normal.
 Game.Lightmodel>List Normal: Changes the list of lightmodels to use (night/day/etc).
+Game.Map>Change Map: Change map (options to pick commander, sponsor, etc...
+Attention: If you get yellow ground areas; just load it again or try Reload Map.
+Game.Map>Reload Map: Reloads map as new game.
+Game.Object>Annoying Sounds: Toggle annoying sounds (Sensor Tower, Mirror Sphere, Rover deployed drones, Drone incessant beeping).
+Game.Object>Auto Unpin Objects: Will automagically stop any of these objects from being added to the pinned list.
+Game.Object>Change Surface Signs To Materials: Changes all the ugly immersion breaking signs to materials (reversible).
+Game.Object>Color Modifier: Select/mouse over an object to change the colours Use Shift- or Ctrl- for random colours/reset colours.
+Game.Object>List All Objects: A list of objects; <image UI/Infopanel/left_click.tga 1400>*2 on one to select and move the camera to it.
+Game.Object>Object Planner: Places fake construction site objects at mouse cursor (collision disabled).
+Game.Object>Place Objects: Opens editor mode with the place objects dialog.
+Game.Object>Set Opacity: Change the opacity of objects.
 Game.Render>Higher Render Distance: Renders model from further away.
 Not noticeable unless using higher zoom.
 Game.Render>Higher Shadow Distance: Renders shadows from further away.